Residential Zoned Land Tax

 2. Residential Zoned Land Tax is administered by Revenue.

-Identification of land liable to RZLT
+Identification of land liable to RZLT in 2026

 View Draft Map button